jjloomis/adobe-premiere-creating-a-social-media-video/glossary/glossary.md

 ## Sequence

- Area within Timeline panel where your project is assembled.
+Area within Timeline panel where you assemble your project.